pwbrown/cli-tool-creator/README.md

 }
 ```

-In the above example, if we select the option from the first menu titled "Go to another menu", the menu with the key "anotherMenu" will be displayed.
+In the above example, if we select the option from the first menu titled "Go to another menu" and the menu with the key "anotherMenu" will be displayed.

 ***
 ###Modifying the config file
 * Now that we have basic navigation down, we can start interacting with the configuration file and setting values to our specific config model.

 ####Location
-* Before moving into creating or inserting items, we need to understand how to specify the location to save them to in our configuration file.
-This is where the keyword ***"loc"*** comes into play.
+* Before moving into creating or inserting items, we need to understand how to specify the location to save them to  This is where the keyword ***"loc"*** comes into play.
 * The value of ***"Loc"*** is a key mapping using dot notation to lead to the specified location in the config file.
 It always starts with a key in the root structure of config.

 **Example**